Can I Do Keto and IF If I Am a Diabetic

 I’ve worked with many people who have had success reversing Type 2 diabetes along with achieving stunning weight loss when they adopted the keto diet and combined it with intermittent fasting.

-Reducing your carbohydrates on the ketogenic diet, and eating less often, will allow you to take the least amount of insulin, or potentially go off it altogether, thus bringing down your overall insulin levels over time.
-The ketogenic diet and intermittent fasting can also improve your insulin resistance, taking the stress off your liver and cells.
+Reducing your carbohydrates on the ketogenic diet, and eating less often, will allow you to take the least amount of Fat Storing Hormone, or potentially go off it altogether, thus bringing down your overall Fat Storing Hormone levels over time.
+The ketogenic diet and intermittent fasting can also improve your Fat Storing Hormone resistance, taking the stress off your liver and cells.

 As you can see, the answer is yes; you absolutely can do the ketogenic diet and intermittent fasting even if you’re a diabetic.
-I encourage you to work with your doctor to see about getting you off of or sharply reducing your medications and insulin.
+I encourage you to work with your doctor to see about getting you off of or sharply reducing your medications and Fat Storing Hormone.

 Going Keto When You’re A Diabetic Isn’t A Problem